Repay (NASDAQ:RPAY) Posts Earnings Results, Beats Estimates By $0.02 EPS

-Repay (NASDAQ:RPAY) posted its earnings results on Sunday.
-The company reported $0.16 EPS for the quarter, topping analysts’ consensus estimates of $0.14 by $0.02, MarketWatch Earnings reports.
-The firm had revenue of $48.41 million during the quarter, compared to analysts’ expectations of $44.44 million.
+Repay (NASDAQ:RPAY) posted its quarterly earnings results on Sunday.
+The company reported $0.16 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.14 by $0.02, MarketWatch Earnings reports.
 Repay had a negative net margin of 28.90% and a positive return on equity of 4.80%.
-The business’s revenue for the quarter was up 32.6% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned ($1.90) earnings per share.
+The business had revenue of $48.41 million for the quarter, compared to analysts’ expectations of $44.44 million.
+During the same period in the prior year, the company posted ($1.90) EPS.
+The business’s revenue for the quarter was up 32.6% on a year-over-year basis.

 Repay Holdings Corp. engages in the provision of integrated payment processing solutions to vertical markets that have specific and bespoke transactions.
 It offers payments, instant funding, active safe, AP automation, clearing and settlement, messaging management, STX mortgage transfer automation, virtual debit cards, and value-added services.